polyadic/funcky-lexer/README.md

 }
 ```

-The weight just defines the precedence of the rules if more than one rule matches.
+The `Weight` just defines the precedence of the rules if more than one rule matches.

-IsActive is usually true except when your rule depends on the context, and you need to deactivate it.
+`IsActive` is usually true except when your rule depends on the context, then you have to write a predicate on the context.

 The Match function works very similar to the lexeme factory, when the rule matches it should return a lexeme, but if it does not it needs to return `Option<Lexeme>.None`.

 **Attention**: If you return `Option<Lexeme>.None` you should only have used Peek to inspect the underyling stream.
 You should not change the underlying stream by advancing it with `Retain()` or `Discard()`.

-This is illustrated in this simple example, where we call `Discard()` to advance the stream only when create a `Lexeme`.
+This is illustrated in this simple example, where we call `Discard()` to advance the stream only when we create a `Lexeme`.

 ```cs
     public Option<Lexeme> Match(ILexemeBuilder builder)